 Students accepted into preparatory English language programs are considered probationary students and must meet or exceed the minimum English language requirements before they can advance into the award program.

 Applicants who wish to enrol in an award program or course which has specific entry requirements must also meet the minimum entry/academic requirements of that program.
-As specified in the program entry requirement and any other relevant program documentation provided to prospective students.
+The requirements are available on the Rabdan Academy website, www.ra.ac.ae and any other relevant program documentation provided to prospective students.

-- Have completed 12 years of schooling at a government secondary school or a private secondary school in the UAE, or if they have attended school abroad, have Ministry of Education documents certifying equivalency, and have achieved a minimum GSC score of 70% or EVP approval; and
+- Have completed 12 years of schooling at a government secondary school or a private secondary school in the UAE, or if they have attended school abroad, have Ministry of Education documents certifying equivalency, and have achieved a minimum GSC score of 70% or Dean’s approval is required; and

-- Have completed the Common Educational Proficiency Assessment (CEPA) with a CEPA score of 170 (Math); IELTS overall band 5.0 or equivalent for entry into an undergraduate (Bachelor) program.
+- Have completed the Common Educational Proficiency Assessment (CEPA) with a CEPA score of 170 (Math) or internationally recognised equivalent for entry into an undergraduate (Bachelor) program.